 Job happiness is different for everyone but positions that pay well, offer growth, have low stress levels, and offer a good work-life balance are key to success.

 Congratulations!
 You landed an interview.
-After the excitement wears off, the nerves and anxiety set in, and usually like to stay for a while.
-They increase to an all time high when you’re in the hot seat, but don’t worry there are plenty of tips to calm nerves so you’re not a ball of anxiety during the interview.
+After the excitement wears off, the nerves and anxiety set in.
+These feelings increase to an all time high when you’re in the hot seat, but there are a variety of tips to calm interview nerves.

 The demand for STEM jobs is off the charts, but many job seekers don’t know half the positions out there.
 STEM jobs aren’t just your typical crunching numbers or lab work, there are STEM jobs out there that are pretty cool!